carlettibruno/workorder-control/README.md

 ## Improvements

-Work to make a generic system, like a logo, name, and others items are static.
+Working to make a generic system, such as a logo, name, and other items that are statics.
+Making others improvements in currently features.